Zhenghangxu/learn-node/README.md

 e.g. how do you process the data and present it into a renderable format Routes are part of your controller

+# SQL vs NoSQL
+SQL: relational database
+NoSQL: non-relational (no data schema), you don't need to join tables to retrive data, but we have to update every instance

+## Horizontal vs Vertical Scaling
+Horizontal: we just add more servers
+Vertical Scaling: Improve Server capacity

+SQL is hard to horizontal scale based on its nature NoSQL is easier to horizontally scale
+Better performance

+##